kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     ...
 ```

 After you done that, everything should work right.
-Try and reload the browser. your complete code should look like this:
+Try and reload the browser.
+Your complete code should look like this:

 ```javascript
 // index.html